History of Art

 Modern and Contemporary Art

-Learning from Shenzhen: China's Post-Mao Experiment from Special Zone to Urban Model, co-edited with Mary Ann O'Donnell and Jonathan Bach (UChicago Press: December 2016).
+Learning from Shenzhen: China's Post-Mao Experiment from Special Zone to Urban Model, co-edited with Mary Ann O'Donnell and Jonathan Bach (University of Chicago Press: February 2017). (link)

-“Not Exactly the Same: On Chinese Architectural Copying,” ed.
-A. Lawrence and A. Miljacki, in Terms of Appropriation (London: Routledge), forthcoming.
+“Not Exactly the Same: On the Fantasy of Chinese Architectural Copies,” ed.
+A. Lawrence and A. Miljacki, in Terms of Appropriation: Modern Architecture and Global Exchange (London: Routledge), January 2018. (link)

 "The Unskilled Migrant," Third Text Asia, Spring 2010.